December 18, 2025 – A mild winter afternoon in a suburban Midwest neighborhood

 "Sunny and Pepper," Liora said, laughing as Mia yelled for a push.
 "Sunny’s the golden one—she’s a total sweetheart, though she’s convinced she’s a lap dog despite weighing seventy pounds.
 And Pepper?
 That’s the scruffy one.
 He’s the brains behind all the mischief.
 What about you, Johnathan?
 Any pets over there?"

-"Nah, just me for now," he said.
+"Nah, just me for now," he replied.
 "I travel a bit for work, so it's easier without the responsibility.
 But I grew up with a lab—I’m a dog guy at heart.
 Maybe one day.
 Your yard looks like a paradise for them, though.
 That swing set must get a workout."

 "Totally a tease," Liora agreed.
 "Remember that storm last year, right around Christmas?
 Power was out for days.
 I was bundling Mia up like a little burrito just to keep her warm.
 I’m hoping it stays mild a bit longer, though part of me does love a white Christmas for the vibes."